hexthedev/OpenAi-Api-Unity/README.md

 ## Authenticate
 Add a file to the path `~/.openai/auth.json` (Linux/Mac) or `%USERPROFILE%/.openai/auth.json` (Windows)

-if you only have an api key, the `auth.json` should look like this
+if you only have an API key, the `auth.json` should look like this
 ```json
 {
   "private_api_key":"<YOUR_KEY>"